georgepaterson/jquery-plugin/README.md

 ## Unit tests

-Unit tests for jQuery are created in QUnit, the full API reference can be found at http://api.qunitjs.com/ the included handy little reference can be found below:
+Unit tests for the jQuery plugin are created in QUnit, the full API reference can be found at http://api.qunitjs.com/ the included handy little reference can be found below:

     Test methods:
       module(name, {[setup][ ,teardown]})